AWGL/trio-panels/README.md

 `python query_panelapp.py <PanelApp_ID>`

+> **NOTE: Finding the PanelApp ID**
+>
-> **NOTE:** PanelApp ID can be found on the PanelApp website - the most reliable way to find it is to navigate to the web page containing the list of genes within the panel, the ID is the number in the last section of the website path.
-For example, in <https://panelapp.genomicsengland.co.uk/panels/245/>, the PanelApp ID is 245.
+> PanelApp ID can be found on the PanelApp website - navigate to the web page of the panel, the ID is the long string of letters and numbers labelled 'Previous code'.
+For example, the PanelApp ID for <https://panelapp.genomicsengland.co.uk/panels/245/> is 595ce30f8f62036352471f39.
+>
+> If there is no 'Previous code' heading, the ID is the number in the last section of the website path.
+For example, in <https://panelapp.genomicsengland.co.uk/panels/391/>, the PanelApp ID is 391.
+>
+> Always check that the name of the output file matches the name of the panel.

 - Deactivate virtual environment: `deactivate`